Panray

 The panrays are a genus, Zanobatus, of rays found in coastal parts of the warm East Atlantic Ocean, ranging from Morocco to Angola.
-It is the only genus in the family Zanobatidae, which traditionally has been included in the Myliobatiformes order, but based on genetic evidence it is now in Rhinopristiformes or a sister taxon to Rhinopristiformes.
+It is the only genus in the family Zanobatidae, which is included in the Myliobatiformes order, but based on genetic evidence some authorities place it in Rhinopristiformes or a sister taxon to Rhinopristiformes.

 The two species of panrays are generally poorly known and one of the species was only scientifically described in 2016.
 They are up to about 60 cm long, and brownish above with a heavily mottled, blotched or barred dark pattern.
 They are ovoviviparous and feed on benthic invertebrates.

 Species

 There are two recognized species in the genus: